Michael4170/Overwatch-Server-Admin-Toolkit/Configuration.md

 | `OW_KickPlayerListAction` | 2 | `m_sReason` attribute |
 | `OW_BanPlayerListAction` | 2 | `m_sDuration` + `m_sReason` attributes |

-The ban action carries a **fixed** duration per entry.
-Register several — "Ban 1h", "Ban 7d" — rather than making one entry do everything.
+To change durations or reasons, or to add entries, override that config.
+The ban action carries a **fixed** duration per entry — register several ("Ban 1h", "Ban 7d") rather than making one entry do everything.
 There is no confirmation prompt on this route and the framework provides no way to add one, so consider registering only short durations here and leaving permanent bans to the typed command or the menu.

 > **Testing solo is misleading.** `CanBeShown` runs client-side and hides any action that
 > cannot target yourself.
 With one player connected every row in the player list is you,